OpenLXP/openlxp-xds/README.md

 ## 2. Set up your environment variables
 - Create a `.env` file in the root directory
 - The following environment variables are required:
-// link to AWS docs for descirptions if possible

 | Environment Variable      | Description |
 | ------------------------- | ----------- |